Databases

 Configuration File

-Database configurations are stored in a YAML file /etc/slashdb/databases.cfg.
+All database configurations are saved in the YAML file /etc/slashdb/databases.cfg

 Chinook: